sigit-purnomo/sigit-purnomo.github.io/_drafts/2020-05-19-tutorial-how-to-create-github-pages-for-academia.md

 tags: [academia-github-pages]
 ---

+As academia, having a website to publish portfolios is really important.
+GitHub Pages will be a perfect solution because it doesn't cost anything.
+There is no need to buy a domain and web hosting service.
+Everything is all in Github.
+This tutorial will guide you to build your GitHub Pages.

 The main objective of this tutorial is to give step-by-step guides for academia that wants to publish his/her academic portfolios using GitHub Pages.
+Please enjoy it!

 ### Step #1: Sign Up to GitHub